-In “Strategies to Build Trust in DevOps,” Paul Farrall, Skytap VP of Operations, shares some of his experience in the early days of DevOps initiatives and what’s required to give teams the best chance for success in their efforts.
-I love that Paul is willing to point out that his first attempt at DevOps “failed miserably,” and his reasons that happened are likely quite relatable for many in the software development industry.
+In “Strategies to Build Trust in DevOps,” Skytap VP of Operations, Paul Farrall, Paul shares some of his experience in the early days of DevOps initiatives and what’s required to give teams the best chance for success in their efforts.
+I love that Paul is willing to point out that his first attempt a DevOps “failed miserably,” and his reasons that happened are likely quite relatable for many in the software development industry.
 Paul points the blame at “cultural misunderstandings and a fundamental lack of trust between development and operations teams” as the primary reasons for his initial failure at getting DevOps off the ground.

 This early revelation in Paul’s article struck me, as I quickly realized that these aren’t just roadblocks to DevOps success, they could spell disaster for an entire organization if left unchecked.
 And just because cultural misunderstandings and a lack of trust could be found in not just software, but any industry, that doesn’t excuse their existence—especially not when eliminating them results in such broad, substantial, and valuable benefits.